It is my personal policy to confirm your stay with me within TWO WEEKS of your arrival date.

 I have two ukuleles, a guitar, a mandolin, a cajon, and a few other musical instruments that I play in the evening whenever I have the time and inspiration.

-I am a non-smoker and my home is a smoke-free environment.
+I am a smoker but my home is a smoke-free environment.
 I sleep at odd hours but try to be in bed by midnight because I always wake up early.

 I think that ice-hockey is the greatest sport ever, I love reading fantasy novels (LOTR styles), I sometimes talk in my sleep and like cheesy kung-fu movies and any movie that has Keanu Reeves in it. :)